Research

 The main objectives are:

-• contributing to regaining a ‘sense of possibility’ in a time of vanishing democratic alternatives and a lost belief in democratic futurity;
+- contributing to regaining a ‘sense of possibility’ in a time of vanishing democratic alternatives and a lost belief in democratic futurity;

-• exploring the democratizing potential of cultural and artistic practices and institutions;
+- exploring the democratizing potential of cultural and artistic practices and institutions;

-• connecting theoretical and empirical research with the aim of genuine cross-fertilization in a project that appreciates both forms of research equally.
+- connecting theoretical and empirical research with the aim of genuine cross-fertilization in a project that appreciates both forms of research equally.

 Scientific Approach & Structure

 PREDEF meets this challenge empirically and theoretically: empirically, artistic and cultural counter-practices are investigated that challenge democratic deficits and champion democratization in the spheres of time-based arts, law, and international relations.
-Theoretically, the project contributes to a widening of the democratic imaginary by building an archive of past and forgotten institutions as well as by elaborating a theory of democratic imagination.
-Thus, we will turn to the past to enrich the social sense of institutional creativity, and we will turn to contemporary cultural-political practices that prefigure future democratic forms of living-together.
+Theoretically, the project contributes to a widening of the democratic imaginary by building an archive of past and forgotten institutions as well as by elaborating a democratic theory of imagination.
+Thus, we will turn to the past to enrich the sense of institutional creativity, and we will turn to contemporary cultural-political practices that prefigure democratic forms of living-together.